jameslnewell/tradie/README.md

 ## Usage

-1. Create your project with:
+1. Setup your project:

-    `tradie init`
+    Try a tradie generator (coming soon).

 2. Build your project with: